Azure/azure-kusto-microhack/README.md

   - [Monitor Azure Data Explorer performance, health & usage with metrics | Microsoft Docs](https://docs.microsoft.com/en-us/azure/data-explorer/using-metrics)

-## Microhack 1: Data exploration and visualisation with KQL (Preview)
+## Microhack 2: Data exploration and visualisation with KQL (Preview)

-This Microhack is organised into the following 4 challenges:
+This Microhack is organised into the following 3 challenges:
-- Challenge 5: Starting with basics KQL
+- Challenge 5: Starting with basics of KQL
-- Challenge 6: Timeseries analysis
+- Challenge 6: Advanced KQL operators
 - Challenge 7: Visualisation

 Each challenge has a set of tasks that need to be completed in order to move on to the next challenge.
 It is advisable to complete the challenges and tasks in the prescribed order.

-##### Challenge 5: Starting with basic KQL
+##### Challenge 5: Starting with basics of KQL

 In this challenge you’ll write queries in Kusto Query Language (KQL) to explore and gain insights from your data.